mikezalik/plantcollector/README.md

 ## Design Process 📐

-In the design phase of this application, I thought about the user journey through the app.
-The user will need a space to add plants, read info on them, update them, and get rid of them in case the got rid of the plant or it died...
-I reasoned Django's CRUD-like backend philosophy would work well for its ability to provide the create, update, read and delete features needed to add plants and keep them updated.
-I also reasoned that the Django templating engine would be perfect for a straightforward user interface that promotes app usage.
+In the design phase of this application, I started by imagining the user journey of a plant lover.
+Users will need a space to add plants, read info on them, update them, and get rid of them in case they sold the plant or it died...
+I reasoned Django's CRUD-like backend would work well for its ability to provide the create, update, read and delete features needed to complete the user journey.
+I also reasoned that the Django templating engine would be perfect for a straightforward user interface that promotes ease-of-use.

 ## Development Process 🛠

-I started the development process by setting PostgreSQL up.
-I then started with templates and worked my way through each request and response cycle from template through model to complete each leg in the CRUD journey.
+I started the development process by completing a PostgreSQL setup.
+I then created the user-facing templates, worked my way through each request and response cycle from template through model to complete each leg in the CRUD journey.
 I started with the home, index, base, plant and plant detail templates and created the plant model and its respective view actions.
-From there I added the options for care instructions and incoporated the ability to upload photos and store in an S3 bucket.
-Once it was all said and done, I roped in Django auth, user creation and made modifications to the models so users can see only their plants.
+From there I added the options for care instructions and incorporated the ability to upload photos and store in an S3 bucket.
+Once I completed the user journey, I roped in Django auth, user creation and made modifications to the models so users can see only their plants.

 ## Tech Used 💻